-For 30 years WIRES have worked hard to ensure all resources gifted to us are used as efficiently and effectively as possible to help native animals.
-Having grown consistently over the last three decades with the ongoing support of the community, WIRES are available to rescue wildlife 365 days a year, helping tens of thousands of animals annually.
+For over 35 years WIRES have worked hard to ensure all resources gifted to us are used as efficiently and effectively as possible to help native animals.
+Having grown consistently over the last three decades with the ongoing support of the community, WIRES volunteers rescue wildlife 365 days a year, helping tens of thousands of animals annually.

 Without fundraising WIRES could not continue the rescue and care services we currently provide and we would be unable to grow to help more animals in the future.
 WIRES receives minimal government funding through grants and no funding is guaranteed, which is why we are reliant on the generosity of the community for over 95% of our funding.

 There are a lot of management requirements and costs involved in the professional running of any organisation.
 WIRES work hard to manage our finite resources stringently in order to deliver the best value for animals, our donors and our volunteers.